Flight-Free-UK/flight_free_uk_website/source/posts/six-weeks-in-britain.html.markdown

 By this point I had already decided to quit flying, having realised the extent of the climate emergency, and the massive emissions that come from travelling by air.
 Where else would I spend my six weeks but in Great Britain?

-> "By this point I had already decided to quit flying.
-Where else would I spend my six weeks but in Great Britain?"

 The hardest part was deciding where to go and what to do.
 I love nature, so whale and dolphin spotting in the Hebrides was on the list.
 But then there were new adventure sports to try and old ones that I would love to do again: coasteering, canyoning, sea kayaking, kitesurfing, bungee jumping, rock climbing…

+> "Where else would I spend my six weeks but in Great Britain?"

 Or maybe something more gentle, like fell-walking, fishing, foraging, wild camping, or even a silent retreat?
 And don’t forget the world class distilleries, breweries, museums, music festivals, castles and other heritage sites to be found all over the UK.